FA People's Cup 2019: Registration closed - find out how to follow tournament live

 BBC Get Inspired, the Football Association and the country's leading small-pitch football providers have joined forces to make it happen.

-From Sunday, everyone from league regulars harbouring dreams of glory to people who have never even set foot on a pitch can have the chance to join up with friends and enter football's biggest participation tournament.
+Everyone from league regulars harbouring dreams of glory to people who have never even set foot on a pitch will take part in football's biggest participation tournament.

 How does it work?